gohugoio/hugo/content/overview/usage.md

 ## Instant feedback as you develop your web site

-If you are working on things and want to see the changes immediately, tell Hugo to watch for changes.
-Hugo will watch the filesystem for changes, and rebuild your site as soon as a file is saved:
+If you are working on things and want to see the changes immediately, by default Hugo will watch the filesystem for changes, and rebuild your site as soon as a file is saved:

 {{< nohighlight >}}$ hugo -s ~/Code/hugo/docs